2 Weeks in Sri Lanka: Itinerary for Culture, Hiking & Wildlife

 Have less than 2 weeks in Sri Lanka?

-If you have less than two weeks in Sri Lanka, then the essence of this itinerary remains if you should skip the nights in Polonnaruwa, Nuwara Eliya and Mirissa Beach.
+If you have less time in Sri Lanka, I believe the essence of this itinerary remains if you opt to skip the nights in Polonnaruwa and Mirissa Beach.
+Instead, you might have time to squeeze them en route to other destinations.
 Depending on the time of your flight, you could also skip Colombo as well, and still spend three nights enjoying the beaches along the south.
+You could finish up in Galle since Colombo Airport is just less than 2 hours.

 If you have any questions regarding this itinerary, don’t hesitate to leave a comment below and I’ll get back to you.